 Ever browsed the internet for cheap storage units near you?
 Then you’ve probably come across the word “climate controlled”.
 What is climate controlled storage?
 And do you even need it?
-A climate controlled storage unit goes for 20-50% more than a non-climate controlled space.
-Since this could cost you hundreds of dollars, we’ll help you decide if you need a climate controlled storage and help you consider if it’s they type of storage unit you actually need.
+Since this could cost you hundreds of dollars, we’ll help you understand everything there is to know about climate controlled storage and help you consider if it’s they type of storage unit you actually need.

 What is Climate Controlled Storage?

-Unfortunately there is no standard for what “climate controlled” actually means.
-Climate controlled storage units are typically kept between 55 and 85 degrees F and around 55% humidity.
+Typically, climate controlled storage units are kept between 55 and 85 degrees F and around 55% humidity.
 For context, the average air conditioned home is around 35 and 40% humidity.
-Either way, you’ll want to clarify with your facility manager.
-You can also check with your Neighbor host to understand the climate of their storage space.
+Be sure to check with the storage host or facility manager to clarify on this and make sure the temperature settings suit your needs.

 Any item that can discolor, warp, or crack in extreme temperatures or humidity should go in a climate controlled space.
 The list below isn’t comprehensive and some items may not experience damage, but it may be helpful to consider along with your personal storage needs:

 - Cosmetics & toiletries